 As with all issues involving the interpretation or application of laws and regulations, plan sponsors should rely on their legal counsel for authoritative advice on the interpretation and application of the Affordable Care Act and related guidance, including the guidance summarized in this Capital Checkup.
 Sibson Consulting can be retained to work with plan sponsors and their attorneys on compliance issues.

-- The final rule was published in the February 24, 2014 Federal Register.
+- The final rule was published in the March 11, 2014 Federal Register.
 (Return to the Capital Checkup.)

-- The proposed rule was published in the February 24, 2014 Federal Register.
+- The announcement is on the CMS website.
 (Return to the Capital Checkup.)